nigel327/AINet/SPF-Algorithm-by-NetworkX/README.md

 Network engineers had never deep-dived into source-code-level details about deploying the algorithm and selecting the shortest path in the routers and switches.
 I came across it again when I did a case study on choosing the most optimized flying airlines between different airports by graphic-machine-learning.
 You could discover different trip plans by various criteria, for instance, based on flying distance or time.

 The [notebook](./SPF-Algorithm-by-NetworkX.ipynb) was divided into two sections.
-It demonstrated the SPF algorithm (Dijkstra's Algorithm) mechanism with Python in part 1.
-It illustrated how to use a Python graphic library--NetworkX to obtain the best-flying airline with different considerations in the other.
+It first demonstrated the SPF algorithm (Dijkstra's Algorithm) mechanism with Python.
+Then it illustrated how to use a Python graphic library--NetworkX, to obtain the best-flying airline with different considerations in the other.